 Winter can be really fun in Japan.
-You can find many tourist attractions such as ski and snowboard, festivals, illuminations, and gorgeous snowy sceneries.
-In this article, we introduce 7 best ways to enjoy Japan in winter!
+You can find many tourist attractions such as skiing and snowboarding, festivals, illuminations, and gorgeous snowy sceneries.
+In this article, we introduce the best ways to enjoy Japan in winter!

 1. Go skiing in Nagano or Hokkaido

-Although both Nagano and Hokkaido offer a variety of sightseeing activities throughout the year, snow activities in winter such as ski and snowboard are the major attractions.
+Although both Nagano and Hokkaido offer a variety of sightseeing activities throughout the year, snow activities in winter such as skiing and snowboarding are the major attractions.
 In Nagano, there are as many as 80 ski resorts and Hokkaido is home to about 50 ski resorts, making them the top two prefectures with the greatest number of ski resorts in Japan.

 Nagano hosted the Winter Olympics in 1998 and offers the majority of Japan’s highest mountain peaks and an abundance of snow.
 Nagano is also popular due to the accessibility from major tourist cities including Tokyo, Osaka and Kyoto.

 Shiga Kogen in Nagano is one of the largest ski resorts in Japan offering 18 ski resorts with over 70 lifts.
 Located about 50 kilometer northeast of Nagano city, Shiga Kogen is known for the long groomed runs, good snow quality, and its ski resort opens for the longest in Nagano.
 Shiga Kogen is accessible to the Jigokudani Yaen Koen (otherwise known as the Snow Monkey Park) where you can observe wild monkeys chilling out in an outdoor onsen hot spring in the snow.